cybershoe/devday-mongo101-labs/docs/lab2/lab2-1.md

 4. Back in VSCodium, look at the `collection.insert_one()` instruction.
 Note that there is no mapping of the object's properties to fixed columns; the document will be the whole object.

+  > [!NOTE]
+  > These labs are primarily written in Python, due to its popularity and readability.
+The methods we will be using are not unique to the Python driver, but they may be named differently in different languages to match the naming conventions of those languages.
+For example, the `.insert_one()` method in PyMongo is analagous to the `.insertOne()` method in mongosh/JavasScript, or the `.InsertOne()` method in .NET/C#.

 5. In the terminal window, change to the lab2-1 directory, and run the `insert_one.py` program.
   ```bash
   cd ~/lab/lab2-1